microsoft/project-rome/Project Rome for Android (preview release)/how-to guides/communicate-with-a-remote-app-service-android.md

 ## Open an app service connection
 Your app must first acquire a reference to a remote device.
 See [Getting started with Connected Devices (Android)](getting-started-rome-android.md) for a simple way to do this, or [Discover remote devices (Android client)](disover-remote-device-android.md) for more in-depth options.

 Your app will identify its targeted Windows app service by two strings: the *app service name* and *package family name*.
 These are found in the source code of the app service provider (see [Create and consume an app service](https://msdn.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details).
+It also must implement an **IAppServiceClientConnectionListener** and **IAppServiceResponseListener** to handle events related to the connection itself and communications over that connection.
+This is done in the next section.

 ```java
 // the "remoteSystem" object reference has already been selected.